Run for Your Wife (play): Cast

+Honduras

+The play has been run twice by Circulo Teatral Sampedrano.
+In its first inception in September 1989, and for its second time in August 2024.

 Films

+In February 1998, Fox 2000 Pictures acquired the rights, beating out competing bids from Universal Pictures and DreamWorks Pictures, to Run for Your Wife as a possible project for director Harold Ramis.

 A film adaptation of Run for Your Wife, co-directed by Ray Cooney and John Luton, was released on 14 February 2013, with both Briers and Cribbins appearing in cameo roles.
 Upon release the film was savaged by critics and has been referred to as one of the worst films of all time, after it grossed just £602 in its opening weekend at the British box office to its £900,000 budget.

 A Polish film adaptation titled Mayday directed by Sam Akina was released in Poland on 10 January 2020.
 It opened to mixed reviews.